Can the hyperfine mass splitting formula in heavy quarkonia be applied to the $B_c$ system?

 \section{Introduction}

 As it is well recognized, there are many puzzles and anomalies in hadron physics which have not received satisfactory explanations so far: \emph{e.g.} predicted states not yet observed, their computed masses, mass relations and decay patterns, etc. On a primary level, it hints that our knowledge on Quark Models (QM), which have played important roles in predicting and describing the hadron spectrum for decades~\cite{GellMann:1964nj,Zweig:1981pd,Godfrey:1985xj,Bijker:1994yr}, may possesses loopholes.
-Modern hadron physics suggests that the answers may emerge from our better understanding of non-perturbative Quantum Chromodynamics (QCD)~\cite{Fischer:2014cfa,Gomez-Rocha:2016cji,Chang:2019eob}.
+Modern hadron physics suggests that the answers may emerge from our better understanding of non-perturbative Quantum Chromodynamics (QCD)~\cite{Fischer:2014cfa,Gomez-Rocha:2016cji,Chang:2019eob,Chen:2020ecu}.
 Nevertheless, simpler but reasonable explanations could come from an adequate recognition of hidden symmetries, which should determine the characters of the mass spectrum of hadrons and possibly their production and decay patterns.
-Stablishing relations between the mass spectra of hadrons with different quantum numbers may shed some light on the underlying symmetries which are hidden and being missed.
+Establishing identities between the mass spectra of hadrons with different quantum numbers may shed some light on the underlying symmetries which somehow remain hidden and being missed.

-The $B_{c}$ states are quite special because they contain two heavy quarks with different flavors, existing in an intermediate mass regime between the charmonium and bottomonium systems.
+The $B_{c}$ states are quite special because they contain two heavy quarks with different flavors, thus existing in an intermediate mass regime between the charmonium and bottomonium systems, and maintaining those approximations that are sensible for the $c\bar{c}$ and $b\bar{b}$ sectors.
+At the same time, $B_c$ mesons are more stable than their equal-flavored counterparts, since they cannot annihilate into gluons.
 Hence, their study could provide a window to test our knowledge of hadron physics, specially concerning non-perturbative QCD.
 The ground-state pseudoscalar $B_{c}$ meson was first observed in 1998 by the CDF collaboration at the Tevatron~\cite{Abe:1998wi}.
-Recently, two excited states of $B_{c}$ were reported by the CMS~\cite{Sirunyan:2019osb} and, later confirmed, by the LHCb collaborations~\cite{Aaij:2019ldo} at CERN; this success pushes the study on $B_{c}$ mesons forward.
-Optimistically, with the joint effort of theorists and experimentalists, the LHC provides an opportunity to explore the charm-beauty ($B_{c}$) states based on new observations.
+More recently, two excited states of $B_{c}$ were reported by the CMS~\cite{Sirunyan:2019osb} and, later confirmed, by the LHCb collaborations~\cite{Aaij:2019ldo} at CERN; this success pushes the study on $B_{c}$ mesons forward.
+Optimistically, with the joint effort of theorists and experimentalists, experiments at CERN provide an exceptional opportunity to explore the charm-beauty ($B_{c}$) states and spectrum.